 A big change in your life, such as a new job, new living situation, or anything else may trigger a relapse.
 You must talk to your therapist whenever you are making a transition in life.

 Stress is something we all must face, and it can be valuable in helping you solve problems.
 With that said, stress can be overwhelming, and many may turn back to drugs to kill the pain.
 If you're feeling stressed, talking to your therapist can help you manage your stress or devise solutions to reduce your stress.
 Either way, the solution is not to take the drug.
 You're just going to regret it down the road.

 Being Too Confident

 However, there is such a thing as being too confident.
 This comes in the form of thinking you're clean and you don't need any more professional help.
-You have made progress, but you may not be out of the woods even though you see the exit.
-Disregarding your counselor and your plan can cause you to fall back when you least expect it.
+You may have made progress, but you may not be out of the woods—even though you see the exit.
+Disengaging from your counselor and your plan can cause you to fall back into old habits when you least expect it.

 You must have hope and confidence, but also be realistic and realize that having help along the way is important.

 Recovering From A Drug Or Alcohol Relapse